 Fellowships for Sophomores

-National Science Foundation (NSF) Research Experiences for Undergraduates (REU) Summer Programs
+National Science Foundation (NSF) REU Programs

 Charles B. Rangel International Affairs Summer Enrichment Program

 The Charles B. Rangel International Affairs Summer Enrichment Program is a six-week summer program designed to provide undergraduate students with a deeper appreciation of current issues and trends in international affairs, a greater understanding of career opportunities in international affairs, and the enhanced knowledge and skills to pursue such careers.
 Students live at Howard University, attend classes, and participate in a variety of programs with foreign affairs professionals at Howard and at diverse locations around Washington, DC.

 The Udall Foundation awards scholarships to college sophomores and juniors for leadership, public service, and commitment to issues related to the environment or Native American nations.